Half Moon Cay Cruise Port: Beaches, Day Passes & Tips

 What to Bring to Half Moon Cay

-In fact, there is no Wi-Fi on Half Moon Cay at all, although some cell providers may have service.
+Wi-Fi is not available on Half Moon Cay.
+It’s frustrating because even if you pay the high fees for cruise Wi-Fi, it does not work here (unlike at MSC’s Ocean Cay private island, where guests who pay for ship Wi-Fi can also use island Wi-Fi at no cost).
+There is no Wi-Fi on Half Moon Cay at all, although some cell providers may have service.
 I have AT&T, and it works here, but of course, I have to pay my daily international roaming fee to access it.
 If it’s possible to disconnect, this is a great opportunity to do just that and enjoy the natural surroundings.

 Some cruise lines allow the use of their drink packages on their private islands, but unfortunately, this is not the case here.
-Even if you purchase Carnival’s drink package or Holland’s Have it All package, it does not apply to drinks at Half Moon Cay.\Aside from the free included drinks at the buffet area, the purchase of soda or alcoholic beverages will come at a cost, although this can be charged directly to your stateroom account.
+Even if you purchase Carnival’s drink package or Holland’s Have it All package, it does not apply to drinks at Half Moon Cay.
+Aside from the free included drinks at the buffet area, the purchase of soda or alcoholic beverages will come at a cost, although this can be charged directly to your stateroom account.
 The legal drinking age in the Bahamas is 18.

 The cruise lines that call upon Half Moon Cay all offer private cabana rentals, and the price is variable depending on demand but generally runs at a cost of $450+.
 I’ve rented a cabana here and also at Carnival Corporation’s other private island, Princess Cays, and I personally don’t think it’s worth it.

 The cost of a cabana covers just four people, and an extra surcharge is charged to accommodate up to two additional people for a maximum of six.
-The cabanas feature a ceiling fan, refrigerator, table, and chairs inside, outdoor dining table and chairs, two deck loungers, and a misting shower.
+The cabanas feature a ceiling fan, refrigerator, table and chairs inside, outdoor dining table and chairs, two deck loungers, and a misting shower.
 Snacks such as chips, dip, fresh fruits, water, and canned soda are provided.
+Cabana guests enjoy the service of an attendant, which they share with other cabana guests, but I’ve generally found this service to be minimal and fairly lackluster.
+Renting a cabana does include water mats and snorkel gear, plus the priority tendering benefit.

 Yes!
 While I think Half Moon Cay cabanas are overpriced, the clamshells are a great value, running around $49.99.
 While I love Half Moon Cay, it gets a lot of direct sun, and finding shade can be a challenge, so this guarantees that you’ll have some shade.
 It also gives you the benefit of priority tendering!
 A single clamshell covers two lounge chairs, and the price is per clamshell, so you can certainly use them for a group of more than two people, at least in terms of sharing the space.